 Sauron’s History in Middle-earth, Explained

-The Lord of the Rings: The Rings of Power will take us back to Middle-earth on September 2.
-The show will almost definitely tackle the most major event of the Second Age: the rise and fall of the island kingdom of Númenor.
-That means, we’re also likely to see the major villain of that particular storyline.
-And even if you’ve only seen Jackson’s films, you’ll recognize this baddie.
-The Dark Lord Sauron played a major role in Númenor’s downfall.
-He also survived into the Third Age, when The Lord of the Rings takes place.
-But where does he actually come from and how did he rise to such destructive power in Middle-earth?
+The Lord of the Rings: The Rings of Power season two will take us back to Middle-earth on August 29.
+The show plans to tackle The Fall of Eregion in this season, and will almost definitely tackle one of the most major event of the Second Age, the rise and fall of the island kingdom of Númenor, in seasons to come.
+If you’ve watched season one of The Rings of Power, and even if you’ve only seen Peter Jackson’s films, you’ll recognize this baddie.
+The Dark Lord Sauron, of course, plays a major role in the Second Age of Middle-earth.
+He also survives into the Third Age, when The Lord of the Rings takes place.
+But where does he actually come from, and how did he rise to such destructive power in Middle-earth?
 Here’s everything you need to know about Sauron and his influence in The Rings of Power.

 Sauron forging the One Ring in Mount Doom from The Lord of the Rings: The Fellowship of the Ring.